sph-mn/sdupes/readme.md

 find /home/myuser/directory-with-10000s-of-large-files | sdupes
 ~~~

-this lists excess duplicate files. the oldest file of each set is always left out except when --cluster is used.
+this lists excess duplicate files. the oldest file of each set is left out except when --cluster is used.
 if no duplicates are found, nothing is displayed.

 ## remove duplicates